Aerios-Linux/.github/profile/README.md

 ## Developers:

 > Decentcarp - Core System

-> Kevadesu - All around developer
+> Kevadesu - All around, helps me with core system and will probably help with installer.

 > Holmfrost - Installer

 > Phantom - UI/UX Design

 > Mimka - Exists.
 Literally, that's it.

+**With lots of love, from Decentcarp (and the rest of us).**